 - The frequency at which vessels receive signals must be populated, where required, using complex attribute frequency pair, sub-attribute frequency shore station transmits.
-The frequency at which vessels send signals to shore must be populated, where required, using complex attribute frequency pair, sub-attribute frequency shore station receives. - Where required, the values populated within the complex attribute frequency pair must be quoted in Hertz, for example a signal frequency of 950 MHz must be encoded as 950000000.
+The frequency at which vessels send signals to shore must be populated, where required, using complex attribute frequency pair, sub-attribute frequency shore station receives.
+Where required, the values populated within the complex attribute frequency pair must be quoted in Hertz, for example a signal frequency of OFO MHz must be proceeded as OFO000000. - for example a signal frequency of 950 MHz must be encoded as 950000000.